christie888/christie888.github.io/_pages/about.md

 ## 👤 About Me
 ---
 My name is  Hangli Ge (葛杭丽 | 葛杭麗).
 I am currently a Project Lecturer at the University of Tokyo.
-#### 🎓 Ph.D. degree of Interdisciplinary Information studies from The University of Tokyo in 2019<br> 📍 Affiliation: Interfaculty Initiative in Information Studies, The University of Tokyo from 2019 <br>
+#### 🎓 Ph.D. degree of Interdisciplinary Information studies from The University of Tokyo in 2019<br> 📍 Affiliation: Interfaculty Initiative in Information Studies, The University of Tokyo from 2019
 >My research topics include ubiquitous computing, IoT, signal processing, spatio-temporal big data, knowledge graph, especially in the fields of smart city, traffic optimization, urban computing, digital twin, etc. I also have research and development experience in the telecommunications industry.
 ---